RequestPolicyContinued/requestpolicy/README.md

 You'd like to get more into RequestPolicy?
 Great!
 Just take a look at the issues, say hello in our [general discussion](https://github.com/RequestPolicyContinued/requestpolicy/issues/484) issue or simply browse the code.
 A good first step is getting the code – see below.
 For more information, please take a look at our [Development Wiki](https://github.com/RequestPolicyContinued/requestpolicy/wiki).

+The wiki can be cloned locally with `git clone https://github.com/RequestPolicyContinued/requestpolicy.wiki.git`.
+It is included as a git [submodule](http://git-scm.com/book/en/Git-Tools-Submodules) of the main repository, so you can clone both the source and developement wiki in one step with `git clone --recursive https://github.com/RequestPolicyContinued/requestpolicy` or by running `git submodule update --init` inside your copy of the repository.

 ## Getting the Source Code